-Day 12: Thursday 27 November, Luxor's West Bank
+Day 12: Thursday 26 November, Luxor's West Bank

-- Valley of the Queens (with a special opening of Nefertari's tomb)
+- Valley of the Queens

 - Deir el-Medina

 - Ramesseum

 - Temple of Medinet Habu

 - Evening visit to Luxor Temple

 Our third day in Luxor sees us crossing over to the west bank by boat to visit still more of the sites responsible for this town's designation as 'the world's greatest open-air museum'.
 We begin the day by visiting the counterpart to the Valley of the Kings, the Valley of the Queens, where we visit the decorated rock cut tomb of a queen, and of two princes, all dating to the time of Ramesses III (c.
 1184-1153 BC) whose temple we will be visiting at Medinet Habu.
-The colours in the painted scenes on the walls of these tombs are particularly vivid, but not nearly as vivid as those in the most breathtaking of all ancient tombs, the tomb of Queen Nefertari, wife of Ramesses II whose temple, now known as the Ramesseum, we have already visited.
-Since the Getty Conservation Institute restored the walls of this tomb (1986-1992), visitor numbers have been restricted, but we have a special permission for an exclusive visit.
+The decoration in the tomb of the queen, Titi, is subtle and somewhat damaged, but the painted colours in the tombs of the princes, Khaemwaset and Amunhirkopeshef, are still exceptionally vivid and beautiful.